earthly/website/blog/_posts/2023-04-09-python-data-classes.md

 >>> add_to_reading_list('Flow')
 ['Mindset', 'Grit', 'Flow']
 ~~~

+This is why you should avoid using mutable defaults in Python.

 </div>

 Let's add a `classes` field, a list of classes that a student has signed up for.
 If a student hasn't signed for classes as yet, we initialize `classes` to an empty list.
 As mentioned, setting it to the literal [], as shown here, won't work.